A Father Recounts His Search For The Son Who Vanished In Costa Rican Wilderness

 Your purchase helps support NPR programming.
 How?

-On his action plan when he initially began looking for Roman in Costa Rica
+On his action plan when he began looking for Roman in Costa Rica

 I called the embassy and I said, "My son is missing," but I wasn't hoping they were going to do anything.
 I wanted to go down there and do everything that I could.
 I thought it was my responsibility, not theirs.
 When I got there, I discovered that they weren't even looking where I said he planned to go.
 They were pursuing this lead where somebody had seen my son, they claimed with this local drug dealer [Pata de Lora] walking on a trail outside of the park, and that just didn't add up to me.
 My son's been sending these emails for months about these wild adventures he's been going on, and he'd said explicitly that he eschewed guides, and here he was with a guide on a tourist trail outside of the park?
 It just didn't add up.
 But everybody treated me as if I was just a typical parent who didn't really know their child.